-Make sure you know what you’re getting into.
-Who will be present?
-Are you allowed to bring someone?
-Will you be doing nudes or implied nudes?
+Know what you’re signing up for.
+Who’s coming?
+Can you bring someone?
+Will you do nudes or implied nudes?
 Is there a possibility of bodily harm?
-These are all important things to know and should be figured out before the shoot – if something changes once you arrive on set, discuss it right away.
+Before the shoot, know all these things – if anything changes on set, discuss it immediately.

-Generally, if you are doing agency work, you’ll be working in a safe environment with teams of professionals who can easily be held accountable.
-As a freelance model, however, you are sometimes taking a risk by working with photographers who may not have a lot of credibility – this can be avoided by doing some research, and asking models they’ve worked with about their experiences.
+Agency work generally means working with professional people who can easily be held accountable in a safe environment.
+However, freelance models sometimes take a risk when working with photographers who do not have a lot of credibility.
+This can be avoided by researching and asking other models about their experiences.

-There should always be professional conduct on set.
-If the photographer, or anyone else does or says something inappropriate that makes you feel vulnerable or uncomfortable, the shoot has been compromised – your discomfort will be noticeable in the work, but communicating your discomfort may cause tension on set.
-The best course of action once a line has been crossed is usually just to leave the set.
-If it’s an agency job, call your agent, and let them know what happened.
+Sets should always be conducted professionally.
+The shoot has been compromised if the photographer or any other person does or says anything inappropriate that makes you feel vulnerable or uncomfortable – your discomfort will be noticeable at work, but communicating your pain may cause tension on set.
+When a line is crossed, the best course of action is usually to leave the set.
+In the case of an agency job, you should contact your agent.

-Arriving early means you’re arriving on time, and arriving on time means you’re late.
-Being late means you will not get hired again.
-Nobody can afford to wait on models – especially when hair & makeup can take a long time, and typically the artists are there early and are ready to get started right away.
+Being early means being on time, and being on time means being late.
+Being late means you won’t be hired again.
+It’s not possible to wait on models, especially when hair & makeup can take a long time, and artists arrive early and are ready to get started.

-Remember that as a model, you don’t really get to call the shots – you should do your best work while following instruction from the photographer or director so that they can achieve their vision.
+As a model, you don’t get to call the shots – you should follow the photographer’s or director’s instructions so they can accomplish their goals.

-- Bring an escort. if you feel more comfortable bringing an escort to a shoot the answer should ALWAYS be yes.
-If the photographer gives you an excuse why you need to come alone that is a huge red flag.
+- Bring an escort.
+It is always a good idea to bring an escort to a shoot if you feel more comfortable doing so.
+A photographer who tells you that you need to come alone is a huge red flag.

 - Check the local black list.
-Most big cities will have a list of photographers in facebook groups who’ve been blacklisted for being inappropriate with their models.
+The majority of big cities have a list of photographers who have been blacklisted for being inappropriate with their models on their Facebook groups.

 - Tell someone where you’re going.
-Always tell someone where you’re going and who you’re shooting with.
-Send the address and time frame to a friend or family member so they know where you’re going what you’re doing and when.
+Tell someone where you’re going and who you’re shooting with.
+Give a friend or family member the address and timeframe so they know where you are going and what you are doing.

 - Beware of Fraudulent Modeling Agencies.
-People will pose as model agents.
-Just be careful who you do business with!
+It is common for people to pose as model agents.
+Be careful who you do business with!

-These are the things you will need, but may not be directly mentioned in pre-shoot communications.
+You will need these items, but they may not be mentioned in pre-shoot communications.

 - Nude/black underwear/bra